-XEmacs (run as "xemacs") and GNU Emacs (run as "emacs") have a mode that can run SQLPlus for you, allowing you to edit using Emacs instead of with the primitive lineediting possible in SQLPlus.
+XEmacs (run as "xemacs") and GNU Emacs (run as "emacs") have a mode that can run SQLPlus for you, allowing you to edit using Emacs instead of with the primitive line-editing possible in SQLPlus.
 To do this, run "M-x sql-oracle RET".
+"M-x" means "meta-X", which is usually typed as either ALT-X or by hitting the ESC key and then x.
+"C-x" means "Control-X".
 You may find it useful to deal with the Unix shell in the same way "M-x shell RET".
 You'll also find that Emacs understands both .sql and .pl files.